GRIDAPPSD/CIMHub/der/README.md

 - Transformer core losses and magnetizing currents were removed
 - The positive-sequence grid impedance at the PCC is represented in a series reactor, instead of built in to the source.

+Other notes:

+- The default solar insolation in GridLAB-D is affecting the match for many comparisons, see [GridLAB-D Issue 1333](https://github.com/gridlab-d/gridlab-d/issues/1333)
+- The fixed-Q case does not seem to absorb reactive power in GridLAB-D
+- There is no provision for Q limits in GridLAB-D, only on the total apparent power